 If you can resist eating it straight out of the bowl, this versatile buttercream pairs well with any flavour of cake, cupcakes and even brownies.

-- I love this coffee buttercream on my coffee layer cake, a traditional British dessert perfect for afternoon tea (Dairy Free)
+- Dairy-Free Coffee Layer Cake – I love this coffee buttercream with this cake – a traditional British dessert perfect for afternoon tea.

-- Smother my chocolate slab cake (DF, GF) with lashings of coffee buttercream
+- Chocolate Slab Cake (DF, GF) – add lashings of coffee buttercream for rich indulgence.

 However you decide to use this buttercream, I hope you’ll enjoy it.
-And if you do, please leave a 5-star rating and a comment to let me know.
-I love hearing from you.
-Have a wonderful day!
+And if you do, let me know in the comments below and tag me on Instagram @itsbakeangel – I love seeing your homemade treats.

 Equipment